arindammannawork/socialhood/LEARN.md

 - If you encounter any issues or have questions, please refer to the project's [GitHub Issues](#) section for assistance.

-- Check the [LICENSE](LICENSE) file for information on Minglr's licensing.
+- Check the [LICENSE](LICENSE) file for information on Social Hood's licensing.

-By following this guide, you'll gain a better understanding of Minglr's codebase and be better equipped to contribute to the project or utilize it for your own purposes.
+By following this guide, you'll gain a better understanding of Social Hood's codebase and be better equipped to contribute to the project or utilize it for your own purposes.
 Good luck and happy coding!